 We do not have the capacity to help with other administrative services such as accounting, fundraising, tracking or thanking donors.

-- Size: We prioritize providing resources for smaller groups who might not always have access to administrative support.
-Larger groups are not excluded from this program.
+- Size: We prioritize providing resources for smaller groups (meaning budgets of less than $20,000 per year) who might not always have access to administrative support.
+Larger groups are not necessarily excluded from this program.

 - Location/Issue: We prioritize groups that are (1) based in the DC Metro area and working on local issues and (2) groups that work on national or international issues that WPC is actively engaged in, such as peace, anti-war and movement-building work.